Ulcalib/parlecii-modpack/README.md

 - [Waystones](https://modrinth.com/mod/waystones)
 - [Tom's Simple Storage Mod](https://modrinth.com/mod/toms-storage)

+(*)mods only in relase version and subject to change depending on availability

-The modpack was created with [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized) as the base and mods were added on top to make for a better multiplayer or singleplayer playthrough.
+**The modpack was created with [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized)(*) as the base and mods were added on top to make for a better multiplayer or singleplayer playthrough.**

+(*)from alpha 1.0.2 the modpack will be based on [Simply Optimized](https://modrinth.com/modpack/sop)